lenskit/lkpy/docs/guide/pipeline.rst

     pipe = builder.build('ALS')

 For maximum flexibility, you can directly construct and wire the pipeline yourself; this is described in :ref:`standard-pipelines`.
+Pipelines are built with a :class:`PipelineBuilder`, which sets up the nodes and connections, checks for things like cycles, and instantiates the components to make a pipeline that can be trained and used.

 After any of these methods, you can run the pipeline to produce recommendations
 with: